 Wetlands in the Desert?

 Former agricultural fields were graded and contoured into the wetlands you see today.
 Once the depths were just right, plants including rushes, sedges, arrowhead, cattail, and floating aquatics were installed to recreate wetlands of the southwestern United States.

 Restoring Riparian Habitat

-Most of the rivers in the Southwestern United States have become choked with a non-native plant, the Salt Cedar, or tamarisk.
-This plant was originally brought into this country in the 1800's as an ornamental, and for stream bank stabilization.
-However, in the 20th century we started to realize the danger of importing foreign plants into our fragile desert environment.
-Sonoran Desert wildlife has lived with the native plants for millions of years.
+Most of the rivers in the southwestern United States have become choked with a non-native plant, salt cedar, or tamarisk.
+This plant was originally brought into this country in the 1800s as an ornamental plant, and for stream bank stabilization.
+In the 20th century, staff started to realize the danger of importing foreign plants into the fragile desert environment.
+Sonoran Desert wildlife has lived with native plants for millions of years.

 The plant and animal communities have evolved together, with the animals using the plants for shelter and food, and the plants using the animals for seed dispersal.
 Native plants are perfectly suited to sustain native animal populations.
-Now, the salt cedar has displaced many of our native plants.
-The salt cedar invasions have thrown off the natural balance between plants and animals, making survival much more difficult for our native wildlife.
+Now, the salt cedar has displaced many of the native plants.
+The salt cedar invasions have thrown off the natural balance between plants and animals, making survival more difficult for the native wildlife.

-To reverse this process, Tres Rios removed large tracts of salt cedar and replaced it with native cottonwood/willow riparian corridors.
+To reverse the process, Tres Rios staff removed large tracts of salt cedar and replaced it with native cottonwood/willow riparian corridors.
 In some areas, where the salt cedar is very thick and will be impossible to replace, the river sediment will be dug down and filled with water.
-This will prevent regrowth of the salt cedar, provide habitat for waterfowl, and offer a cleared channel for flood flows to utilize.
+This will prevent regrowth of the salt cedar, provide habitat for waterfowl, and offer a clearer channel for flood flows to utilize.